arambazamba/spfx-dev/Labs/04-Data/csom/readme.md

----
-title: Connect to SharePoint using the JavaScript Object Model (JSOM)
-description: How to use SharePoint JSOM when building solutions on the SharePoint Framework. ms.date: 06/29/2020 ms.prod: sharepoint
-localization_priority: Priority
----

 # Connect to SharePoint using the JavaScript Object Model (JSOM)

 When building SharePoint customizations, you might have used the SharePoint [JavaScript Object Model (JSOM)](../../../sp-add-ins/complete-basic-operations-using-javascript-library-code-in-sharepoint.md) to communicate with SharePoint.
 This is no longer the recommended path (see [Considerations](#considerations) later in this article).
 However, there are still valid use cases for using the JSOM API such as code migration.